 Sign-in to your MyAFS account and click Global Link on the left menu:

 Interested Host Families can be found in the Hosting Lead Management Section of Global Link here:

-All Hosting Volunteers have access to this area - if you do not have access but would like to help with outreach to interested families (thank you!), please contact your TDS, Chair or Volunteer Coordinator today.
+All Hosting Volunteers have access to this area - if you do not have access but would like to help with outreach to interested families (thank you!), please contact your Regional Field Specialist (RFS), Chair, or Volunteer Coordinator today.

 The Active Leads for your team should be the people most likely to host a student.
 If they are no longer interested or have become unresponsive, they should no longer appear in this section of Global Link (we can always add them back if their interest is renewed in the future).

 To find past host family leads, check out the instructions here.

 For a handy 5-minute video guide to using the Hosting Lead Management System in Global Link, please click here.

 The Lead Management system is designed to log contacts with Host Family Leads so that all members of the Team can know the family's current level of interest.
 Leads can be labeled as "Hot," "Medium," or "Low" to help the Team prioritize follow up.
 Hot leads will show in red in the list of leads: